 The 19th-century utopian sects can trace their roots back to the Protestant Reformation.
-Following the early Christian communities, communal living developed largely within a monastic context, which was created by Saint Benedict of Nursia (480?-543?AD), who founded the Benedictine order.
+Following the early Christian communities, communal living developed mainly within a monastic context, created by Saint Benedict of Nursia (480?-543?
+A.D.), who founded the Benedictine order.
 During the Middle Ages, communal life was led by several lay religious groups such as the Beghards and Brothers and Sisters of the Free Spirit.
-In allowing the sexes to live in the same community these societies differed from the earlier Catholic and Orthodox monasteries.
+These societies differed from the earlier Catholic and Orthodox monasteries in allowing the sexes to live in the same community.

 The Protestant Reformation, which originated with the teachings of Martin Luther (1483-1546) and John Calvin (1509-1564), changed western European societal attitudes about the nature of religion and work.
 One of Luther’s beliefs broke with the medieval conception of labor, which involved a hierarchy of professions, by stressing that all work was of equal spiritual dignity.
-Calvin’s doctrines stressed predestination, which stated that a person could not know for certain if they were among God’s Elect or the damned.
-Outwardly a person’s life and deeds, including hard work and success in worldly endeavors, was a sign of possible inclusion as one of the Elect.
+Calvin’s doctrines stressed predestination, which stated that a person could not know for sure if they were among God’s Elect or the damned.
+Outwardly a person’s life and deeds, including hard work and success in worldly endeavors, were a sign of possible inclusion as one of the Elect.
 These theological ideals about work were stressed in the various American religious utopian societies.
 The Shakers, for example, believed in productive labor as a religious calling, and the Amana Inspirationists saw labor as productive and good, part of God’s plan of contributing to the community.

-Some of the secular utopian communities in the United States found inspiration from ideas and philosophies originating in Europe.
-Transcendentalism began as a term developed by the German philosopher Immanuel Kant (1724-1804) embodying those aspects of man’s nature transcending, or independent of, experience.
+Some secular utopian communities in the United States found inspiration from ideas and philosophies originating in Europe.
+Transcendentalism began as a term developed by the German philosopher Immanuel Kant (1724-1804), embodying those aspects of man’s nature transcending, or independent of, experience.
 Taking root in America, Transcendentalism created a cultural renaissance in New England during 1830-45 and received its chief American expression in Ralph Waldo Emerson’s individualistic doctrine of self-reliance.
 Some Transcendentalists decided to put their theories about “plain living” into practice.

 This experiment in communal living was established at West Roxbury, Massachusetts, on some 200 acres of land from 1841 to 1847.
 The Brook Farm Institute of Agriculture and Education became better known than many other communal experiments due to the distinguished literary and intellectual figures associated with it.
 The Brook Farm Institute was organized and directed by George Ripley, a former Unitarian minister and later literary critic for the New York Tribune.
-Others connected with the project were Charles A. Dana and Nathaniel Hawthorne (both shareholders), Ralph Waldo Emerson, Margaret Fuller, William Henry Channing, John S. Dwight, and Sophia Dana Ripley, a woman of wide culture and academic experience.
+Others connected with the project were Charles A. Dana and Nathaniel Hawthorne (both shareholders), Ralph Waldo Emerson, Margaret Fuller, William Henry Channing, John S. Dwight, and Sophia Dana Ripley, a woman of broad culture and academic experience.

 By 1814 the Society boasted 700 members, a town of about 130 brick, frame, and log houses, and numerous factories and processing plants.
 Their manufactured products, particularly textiles and woolens, gained a widespread reputation for excellence, as did their wines and whiskey.